yohan-hicof/motorbike_lean_tracker/README.md

 - Find a way to estimate the laptime based on gps data.
 (Need data to test that.)

-- Add the state of the battery during tracking and visualization. : https://community.m5stack.com/topic/2994/core2-how-to-know-the-current-battery-level/9
-In progress, integrate it into other sprite.

-- Create a sprite for the main menu (to integrate the battery)

 - Add simple capture visualization: Just speed and lean. (in progress)

 - Add a visualization that create the track in real time (might be to slow, will have to save the last 3 minutes or something)

+- Add the support for bluetooth: i.e. send the files to the cellphone to then display the replay there.

 Known issues